 It’s no secret.
 The millennial & z generations have it rough.
 Yes, our forefathers fought in world wars and didn’t have immediate access to information like we do, but at least they could afford to take care of a family with one job.
-Just a few decades ago, a mechanic or teacher would be able to support his/her family on one income.
+Just a few decades ago, a mechanic or teacher would be able to support his/her family on one income and save money.
 The cost of college was affordable for the most part, and some state colleges were even free.
 Not anymore.
 Today, even lawyers are struggling to make ends meet due to an inflated cost of living and wages staying stagnant.
 Some boomers argue that this generation is lazy, but they didn’t have the same level competition to get into college or record breaking rental rates we are dealing with today.

 Saving money is crucial to a successful future.
 Not only does it prepare you for a rainy day, but it prepares your credit for the life you may want in a few years.
 You have to put money down to buy a house.
 You have to keep a good credit score to qualify for a loan or get a decent rate on a car.
 The credit companies do not care if you lost your job, or went through hard times.
 That extra cushion might just get you through the rough patches so you’re still on track when you come out on the other side.
 You’ll have to make some sacrifices.
 But if you do, you’ll come out on top instead of scraping by for months or years on end.
 Here are a few tips to get you started: